jieunlim/Web-Security-week4/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Bonus Objective 1:"Prefer whitelisting over blacklisting" is not being followed in this application.
+- Bonus Objective 1:
+"Prefer whitelisting over blacklisting" is not being followed in this application.
 If developer forgets to add blacklist (require_login()), any people can access to the application.
 Since whitelisting is more secure approach than blacklisting, making whitelisting would be better approach.

 - After adding territory, when show terriroty with Back to State menu, the territory has different state name.